Poor Fellow My Country: Book Two: Australia Felix

 Alfie comes to visit Lily Lagoons.
-She has joined a group of Australians called the Free Australia Party (based on the real-life Australia First Movement) who are nationalists who also believe in the White Australia policy and are strongly anti-semitic.
+She has joined a group of Australians called the Free Australia Party (based on the real-life Australia First Movement) who are nationalists who also believe in the White Australia policy and are strongly antisemitic.
 Alfie claims to have proof that Kurt and Rifkah are actually members of the Communist Party in Australia to recruit members.
 Kurt confesses to Jeremy that this is true, and Jeremy's connections smuggle Kurt out of the country to save him.
 Concerned that Rifkah will be deported, Jeremy's son Clancy plots to marry her, thus giving her Australian citizenship.
 She explains to Clancy that she does not want to marry him but, one night, a drunken Clancy attempts to rape Rifkah and she flees.
 She finds herself in open water, being attacked by sharks, and is saved by Father Stephen Glascock, the minister at a mission for Aboriginal Australians on Leopold Island.
 Robert Menzies becomes Prime Minister of Australia and Aboriginal policy changes.
 There is now greater fear Prindy will be taken by the state again, so Jeremy arranges to transport him to the island mission also, where the boy and Rifkah can live discreetly out of the public eye.

 Jeremy heads to Sydney, at Alfie and Frank's invitation, where he is introduced to the men who run the Free Australia Party.
 The party is a mix of communists and fascists, who believe strongly in the supremacy of white Australians.
 Despite claiming to be supporters of Jeremy's outspoken views, many of the members are openly racist when they learn that his wife is Indigenous.
 At a party meeting, Jeremy is invited to speak only to cause uproar by claiming that the movement is fatally flawed.
 He argues that the movement is racist and conflicted with itself, and that the true Australian spirit has been lost, comparing the group's tactics to Nazism.
 He argues that the party needs to focus less on bigotry and more on getting seats in government to bring about real positive change.
 Jeremy is attacked by the mob.
 This attack is captured in the media but misinterpreted to make Jeremy look like a Nazi sympathiser who was attacked by Australian patriots.

 Returning home to the Territory, Jeremy spends a night in the bush where he has a strange experience with a seeming hallucination of a black man.
 Jeremy seeks advice from a local donkey trader, Billy Brew, who advises that this may have been an old Aboriginal tradition from the area of a person's "second shade", which follows the person through life.
 Billy Brew suggests that if Jeremy his second shade, he is truly an Australian.